holgerlembke/openweathermaptools/README.md

 ### Solution I

-The OpenweathermapProxy script (owms.php) offers two solution to tackle this challenge:
+The OpenweathermapProxy script (owms.php) offers two solution to tackle the memory challenge:

 - it can split the JSON into 40 small JSONs with about 1k size each, ArduinoJson is happy with 800 bytes now.